Overview: In this lesson, you will learn how to make and edit compositions.

 Click here to watch

-Or use the BIM Compositions dockable panel.
+Using the BIM Compositions panel

 |(2) Composition types list|

-|(3) Search field||Filters the compositions list as you type.
+|(3) Search field||Filters the list of the compositions.
 Only compositions that contain the current search term are displayed.|

-|(4) Available compositions||All compositions of the selected type in both the Library and the Project database display, unless the 'Show only compositions in project...' menu option is selected.|
+|(4) Available compositions||All compositions of the selected type in both the Library and the Project database display, unless the Show only compositions in project... menu option is selected.|

-BIM Composition Editor
+Using the BIM Composition Editor

 The BLCompositions command opens the BIM Compositions Editor:

-|(5) Composition category selection||Filters by category: Wall, Slab, Roof or Generic.|
+|(5) Composition category selection||Filters by category: Wall, Slab, Roof, or Generic.|

 |(6) New composition||Creates a new composition.|

 |(7) In project||Displays the compositions of the selected category (wall, slab…) in the Project database.|

 |(8) In library||Displays the compositions of the selected category (wall, slab…) in the Library database.|

 |(9) Preview pane||Displays the currently selected composition.|

 |(10) Name field||Displays the selected composition name.
 You can change the default name.|

 |(11) Category drop-down box||Displays a category for the new composition.|

-|(12) Structure grid||Displays the material and thickness of the various composition plies.
-The ply on top will become the outer face of the solid.|
+|(12) Structure grid||Displays the material and thickness of the composition plies.
+The ply on top (exterior) is applied to the reference of the solid.|

-|(13) Add ply button||Opens the physical materials display box which allows you to choose a material from the library or project database.
+|(13) Add ply||Opens the physical materials editor which allows you to choose a material from the library or project database.
 Here you can also create a new material.
 Inserts a copy of the selected ply.|

 |(14) Properties grid||Shows the properties of the selected composition.|